-Last year, after the release of the highly anticipated new Star Wars film, a social media buzz proposed that the two new male characters might be in a same sex relationship.
-This past April, director J.J.
+Soon after the release of the highly anticipated new Star Wars film, The Force Awakens, a social media buzz proposed that the two new male characters might be in a same-sex relationship.
+Then, director J.J.
 Abrams confirmed that possibility at a pre-Academy Awards event.
 In early May of 2016, fans of the blockbuster “Frozen” film (whose lead characters are two sisters) began a Twitter campaign with the hashtag #GiveElsaAGirlfriend.
 The actress Idina Menzel, who lends a voice to the main character of Elsa, has weighed in on the campaign.
 “I think it’s great,” Menzel told a reporter at the Billboard Music Awards.
 “Disney’s just gotta contend with that.
 I’ll let them figure that out.”
 When asked if she would support the decision, she replied, “No matter what.”
-Another Twitter campaign has followed suit and is trending at the time of this writing to #GiveCaptainAmericaABoyfriend
+Another Twitter campaign followed suit and was trending at the time to #GiveCaptainAmericaABoyfriend

-In the past year, the T of LGBT has received a deluge of press, pushed forward with unprecedented force by the coverage of former Olympiad Bruce Jenner’s desire to be recognized as a woman.
-The term transgender now seems anything but transient.
-It has touched off the so called “bathroom wars.”
-North Carolina’s law that a man ought to use the men’s room and a woman the woman’s room has been declared discriminatory; a violation of Title VII of the Civil Rights Act of 1964.
+In the past few years, the T of LGBT has received a deluge of press, pushed forward with unprecedented force by the coverage of former Olympiad Bruce Jenner’s desire to be recognized as a woman.
+The term “transgender” now seems anything but transient.
+It touched off the so-called “bathroom wars.”
+North Carolina’s 2016 law that a man ought to use the men’s room and a woman the woman’s room has been declared discriminatory; a violation of Title VII of the Civil Rights Act of 1964.
 The Obama administration intervened, stating that a man who identifies, in his mind, as a woman must have unquestioned access to use a woman’s bathroom, and vice versa.
 TARGET department stores have led the way in making this allowance, modifying their nationwide restroom policy.
 (According to the Williams Institute, a think tank at UCLA Law, roughly 0.3 percent of the population identifies as transgender.)

 The question posed at the opening of this article remains.
 “Why are there so many songs about rainbows, and what’s on the other side?”